cha87de/clouds-exercises/ex-5/lesson-containers.md

 sudo systemctl start docker
 ```

-You can validate that docker is installed by checking the version `docker --version` (should be something like 17.03.1-ce).
+You can validate that docker is installed by checking the version `docker --version` (should be something like 18.03.1-ce).
-_Before we continue, log out and log in again via ssh._
+_Before we continue, log out and log in again via ssh - do activate the new group from the usermod command._
 Next, let's create a container and explore the docker commands ...